The Legal 500 - Asia Pacific (2016)

 Rajah & Tann LLP has a strong track record in both public and private M&A, and leverages its extensive regional network of offices and associations with other firms across South East Asia and China to provide a full service to clients on cross-border matters.
 It also has dedicated Singapore-based desks focusing on Japan and South Asia transactions.
 Reflecting the bench strength of the heavyweight team in Singapore, 55 lawyers specialise in M&A, while 30 advise on related matters such as competition, regulatory and insurance issues.
-Goh Kian Hwee, Lawrence Tan and Serene Yeo are leading the advice to United Overseas Bank in its proposed acquisition of Far Eastern Bank.
+Lawrence Tan is leading the advice to United Overseas Bank in its proposed acquisition of Far Eastern Bank.
 Other notable individuals in the team include Abdul Jabbar Bin Karam Din, Cynthia Goh and Desmond Wee.

-Department head Lau Kok Keng, Nicholas Lauw and Wendy Low are stand-out practitioners at Rajah & Tann LLP.
+Department head Lau Kok Keng, Nicholas Lauw are stand-out practitioners at Rajah & Tann LLP.
 The former advised the Singapore Sports Council on Southeast Asian Games matters, including logo registration.
 The firm is adept in local and cross-border trade mark and patent disputes.

 Rajah & Tann LLP’s team has a strong track-record in high-stakes commercial arbitrations, spanning a wide range of areas, including shipping and insolvency.
 Kelvin Poon is representing a German technology company in a €100m joint venture dispute.
 Elsewhere, investment treaty arbitrations are a particular strong suit of the practice.
 Andre Yeap SC’s group includes the ‘exceptionally bright’ Paul Tan and recent hire Tan Chuan Thye SC, who joined from Stamford Law Corporation.